ayrt-n/odin-facebook-clone/README.md

 Final project for the Ruby on Rails section of The Odin Project (https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project) to create a "Facebook clone" using Ruby on Rails.

-Final Ruby on Rails project for The Odin Project (https://www.theodinproject.com/) to create a game of chess, played through the command line.

 ## Set up
 ### Using web browser (Recommended)
 The easiest way to view and test out the app is online at: facebuddies.heroku.com